russom/CarND-Capstone/README.md

 In terms of other depednencies, they would depend on the kind of installation selected.
 There are, in fact, two options to run the code: through a native installation on a Linux environment or using a Docker container.

-Please use **one** of the two installation options, either native **or** docker installation.
+Please use **one** of the two installation options, either native **or** Docker installation.
 Consider that most of the testing done for the code happened with th **Docker** installation.

 **NOTE** on websocket set up: For both installations you might have to set up and install [uWebSocketIO](https://github.com/uWebSockets/uWebSockets) for either Linux or Mac systems.
 For this you can use the scripts and follow the instructions provided in previous projects (like the [Path Planning](https://github.com/russom/CarND-P7-Path-Planning) one.

 ### _Docker Installation_

 1. [Install Docker](https://docs.docker.com/engine/installation/)
-2. From the root folder of this repo, build the docker container
+2. From the root folder of this repo, build the Docker container

 ```bash
    docker build . -t capstone
 ```

-3. From the same place, run the docker file
+3. From the same place, run the Docker file

 ```bash
    docker run -p 4567:4567 -v $PWD:/capstone -v /tmp/log:/root/.ros/ --rm -it capstone